element-hq/element-meta/docs/crypto/backup.md

 - Key backup must only contain safe keys such that the server cannot inject keys and the client can verify the keys' authenticity.

 ### Recovery setup
-When a user has no signed-in devices, it is necessary to use recovery in order to regain access to 4S and key backup.
+When a user has no signed-in devices, it is necessary to use recovery in order to regain access to their crypto identity (4S and key backup).
+The recovery key can also be used to verify devices (in a single device use case it's mandatory).
 This section describes the requirements to set up recovery.

 - Recovery setup should not be part of [FTUE](https://github.com/vector-im/element-meta/blob/develop/docs/FTUE.md) to keep the experience slick and reduce the amount of steps.
 - If recovery isn't yet set up, there should be a notice to the user to inform and guide to recovery setup.
 This notice should be visible until the user has completed it.